Chengcheng-Xiao/onetep-tutorials-mkdocs/docs/tutorials/tutorial_5/tutorial.md

 to wait or do not have the sufficient resources, here's the reference output:
 [:material-download:C70_in_10-8.out](../files/C70_in_10-8.out).

+### Visualisation
-Let us start by examining this file.
+Let us start by examining the output file.
 At the beginning of the calculation the *filling* (the opposite of sparsity) of various matrices is reported.
 You will notice that the density kernel is not 100% full as a consequence of the cut-off that is imposed in the input.
 Information about the psinc grid sizes is also provided, including the actual plane-wave cut-off to which they correspond and the size of the FFT box.
 The calculation converges in 7 NGWF iterations, which is the point where the NGWF gradient threshold set in the input (`NGWF_THRESHOLD_ORIG 0.00003`) has been satisfied.
-Normally you'd likely use a tighter threshold for extra accuracy (the default is 2E-6).
+Normally you'd likely use a tighter threshold for extra accuracy (the default is `2E-6`).

 As before, a range of properties are calculated (`DO_PROPERTIES T`).
 As an example, you can examine the total potential (the sum of ionic, Hartree and exchange-correlation potentials) which is outputted to the file `C70_in_10-8_PROP_potential.cube`.
-We do not provide this file here due to size considerations.
-A contour plot on a plane containing the nanotube axis of the potential will look similar to what you see below, which is compatible with the chiral nature of the nanotube and reveals also the asymmetric way in which the oblong C$_70$ is is located inside it.
+We do not provide this file here due its size.
+A contour plot on a plane containing the nanotube axis of the potential will look similar to what you see below, which is compatible with the chiral nature of the nanotube and reveals also the asymmetric way in which the oblong C~70~ is is located inside it.

 ![image-10](../files/T5_C70_in_10-8_vmd.png){ width=40%", .center }
-<figcaption>Fig.10: The local potential of the system under study.
+<figcaption>Fig.8: The local potential of the system under study.
 Visualization in VMD.</figcaption>

 <!-- .. _Figure fig:C70_in_10-8_vmd:
 .. figure:: _static/tutorial_5/T5_C70_in_10-8_vmd.png